 Step 1: Submit your proxy or voting instruction form: To appoint a third-party proxyholder, insert such person's name in the blank space provided in the form of proxy or voting instruction form (if permitted) and follow the instructions for submitting such form of proxy or voting instruction form.
 This must be completed prior to registering such proxyholder, which is an additional step to be completed once you have submitted your form of proxy or voting instruction form.
-If you are a beneficial shareholder located in the United States, you must also provide American Stock Transfer & Trust Company, LLC with a duly completed legal proxy if you wish to attend, participate or vote at the Meeting or, if permitted, appoint a third party as your proxyholder.
+If you are a beneficial shareholder located in the United States, you must also provide Equiniti Trust Company, LLC with a duly completed legal proxy if you wish to attend, participate or vote at the Meeting or, if permitted, appoint a third party as your proxyholder.

-Step 2: Register your proxyholder: To register a proxyholder, shareholders MUST provide American Stock Transfer & Trust Company, LLC their proxyholder's contact information by email to proxy@amstock.com by May 24, 2022, so that American Stock Transfer & Trust Company LLC may provide the proxyholder with a Control Number via email.
+Step 2: Register your proxyholder: To register a proxyholder, shareholders MUST provide their proxyholder's contact information to Equiniti Trust Company, LLC by email to proxy@equiniti.com by May 29, 2024, so that Equiniti Trust Company LLC may provide the proxyholder with a Control Number via email.
 Without a Control Number, proxyholders will be able to listen to the Meeting, but they will not be able to participate or vote at the Meeting.

 If you are a beneficial shareholder and wish to virtually attend, participate or vote at the Meeting, you have to insert your own name in the space provided on the voting instruction form sent to you by your broker or other intermediary, follow all of the applicable instructions provided by your broker or other intermediary AND register yourself as your proxyholder, as described above.
-By doing so, you are instructing your broker or other intermediary.
+By doing so, you are instructing your broker or other intermediary to appoint you as proxyholder.
+It is important that you comply with the signature and return instructions provided by your broker or other intermediary.
 Please also see further instructions below under the heading "Attending and Participating at the Meeting."
 Non-registered shareholders who have not duly appointed themselves as proxyholder may attend the Meeting by clicking "I am a guest" and completing the online form.
 Such persons can listen to the Meeting but are not able to participate or vote at the Meeting.

 If you are a beneficial shareholder located in the United States and wish to attend, participate or vote at the Meeting or, if permitted, appoint a third party as your proxyholder, in addition to the steps described above and below under "Attending and Participating at the Meeting," you must obtain a valid legal proxy from your broker or other intermediary.
 Follow the instructions from your broker or other intermediary included with the legal proxy form and the voting instruction form sent to you, or contact your intermediary to request a legal proxy form or a legal proxy if you have not received one.
-After obtaining a valid legal proxy from your intermediary, you must then submit such legal proxy to American Stock Transfer & Trust Company, LLC at proxy@amstock.com.
+After obtaining a valid legal proxy from your intermediary, you must then submit such legal proxy to Equiniti Trust Company, LLC by email to proxy@equiniti.com.

 To vote your Common Shares, your proxyholder must virtually attend the Meeting.
 Regardless of who you appoint as your proxyholder, you can either instruct that appointee how you want to vote or you can let your appointee decide for you.
 You can do this by completing the applicable form(s) of proxy.
-In order to be valid, you must return the completed form of proxy to our transfer agent, American Stock Transfer & Trust Company, LLC, not later than 11:59 p.m.
-(EDT) on Monday, May 30, 2022 (or, if the Meeting is adjourned, not later than 48 hours, excluding Saturdays, Sundays and holidays, preceding the time of such adjourned Meeting).
+In order to be valid, you must return the completed form of proxy to our transfer agent, Equiniti Trust Company, LLC, not later than 11:59 p.m.
+(EDT) on Monday, June 3, 2024 (or, if the Meeting is adjourned, not later than 48 hours, excluding Saturdays, Sundays and holidays, preceding the time of such adjourned Meeting).